-Captain Shutt took the position in 1923 and was a popular face around Portrush in his position for over 40 years.
-He retired in November 1965.
-He was paid a salary of £5 per week in 1923, increasing to £6 in 1925.
+Captain Shutt took the position in 1923 and was a popular face around Portrush.
+Holding his position for over 40 years, Shutt retired in November 1965.
+He had been paid a salary of £5 per week in 1923, increasing to £6 in 1925.
 The salary which he received was the subject of much debate each year during meetings of Portrush Urban District Council.
 Initially employed seasonally and working with a local Sports Committee he was particularly busy during the summer.

 Fancy Dress carnivals were so popular during the fifties that as the head of the parade could fill the length of the Main Street.
 Judging of the various “Classes” for children and adults and the presentation of prizes took place in the Recreation Grounds and always attracted a big crowd of spectators.

 One newspaper in 1964 recorded how the Portrush population of 4,200 would grow to 14,000 in the summer- not including those who stayed in tents or caravans!
 A highlight of the summer season was the Annual Hardcourt tennis tournament, which had 691 entries in 1938 – the highest for a tournament in Ireland at the time.

 Captain Shutt was described as a “jovial sportsman” himself, and this is reflected in the wide range of tournaments and events he planned.
 An outdoor wrestling tournament was held in July 1964, and the year before, the famous Harlem Globetrotters basketball side held an outdoor show.
 The weather played into their hands, and Captain Shutt described it as “so calm and still they were able to play table tennis out of doors”.
 He did sometimes find himself rather frustrated with his organising responsibilities, and once told the Belfast Telegraph, “Have you ever tried to plan the seating for nearly 1,100 people round a ring constructed on tennis courts?”